andermatt64/dotfiles/README.md

 Make sure `/etc/synthetic.conf` contains the content: `nix`

 ## Issues
 * Single-user installation mode has not been tested and may not be supported.
-A different script may be required to run on startup for single-user mode.
+A different script may be required to run at startup for single-user mode.
-* Certain distros (such as SteamOS) does not provide `gnumake` by default, making the initial install painful.
-Consider writing a script that creates a Nix environment with `gnumake` to run the initial configuration.
-* Amethyst YAML configuration is installed for all platforms.
-It should only be created for MacOS.
-* Wezterm Flatpak needs additional permissions to read from `~/.nix-profile` in order to access the Nix Home Manager placed `wezterm.lua` configuration script.
-Flatseal application needs to be used to add permissions.